ClaraMi4/wellops-publicapi-docs/WellOpsPublicApiDocumentation.md

 The easiest way to use the API key is by including a X-Api-Key header on any HTTP requests to the API.
 For the value of the header, provide your API key.

-For example, if our API key is **isp_TUbabklXnNS8-h7bIs12SxnYd5K9mnLZae** TODO: update example key, our HTTP request should have a X-Api-Key header value as follows:
+For example, if our API key is **Mi4-TN7puOjkqVLcUxn4k98VPEoC62kXKo4Bj7IILL**, our HTTP request should have a X-Api-Key header value as follows:
-&emsp;&emsp;**X-Api-Key: 'isp_TUbabklXnNS8-h7bIs12SxnYd5K9mnLZae'**
+&emsp;&emsp;**X-Api-Key: 'Mi4-TN7puOjkqVLcUxn4k98VPEoC62kXKo4Bj7IILL'**

 ---